 Key Lime Coconut Cupcakes

-Despite the retail giants attempt to make you believe crisp weather, falling leaves, and carved pumpkins are right on the horizon – I’m here to tell you they aren’t.
-Yes, children may be back in school putting an end to the summer vacation season but is it fall?
+Despite the attempts from the retail giants to make you believe crisp weather, falling leaves, and carved pumpkins are right on the horizon, I'm here to tell you they aren't.
+Yes, children may be back in school putting an end to the summer vacation season, but is it fall?
 Nope, still not yet.

-And even though the town I currently reside in is throwing a Fall Festival on September 18th – it still wont be fall.
-So save yourself the excitement, we’ve got a few weeks to go yet.
+Key Lime Coconut Cupcakes